scylladb/scylla-code-samples/deploy_and_install_scylla_ansible_script/README.md

 Instructions and Usage Examples
 ===============================

-This playbook assumes you are installing ScyllaDB using the same disks and NIC for all nodes.
+**Note: This playbook assumes you are installing ScyllaDB using the same disks and NIC for all nodes.**

 **1. Edit the 'hosts' and 'vars' in the yml file**